vechain-energy/grant-program/applications/oracle.vechain.energy.md

 2. **Deviation** of n% will ensure that relevant changes on the price will reflect in the data.

-The source of data is:
+The source of data for VET and VTHO is:

-1. At least one decentralized Exchanges on Ethereum (likely Uniswap)
-2. At least one decentralized Exchanges on BSC (likely Uniswap)
-3. At least one centralized Exchange (likely Coinbase)
+3. At least two centralized Exchange (likely Coinbase and Binance)
-4. At least one neutral API (likely Coingecko)
+4. At least two neutral API (likely Coingecko and CoinMarketCap)

+Additional sources from a blockchain / DEX would be preferred but there is currently none with sufficient activity & liquidity available.
+This will likely change once an official VET bridge will be available.

 The final value will be evaluated by:

 1. Filter invalid data from a source
 2. Filter Outlier with >10% difference to the majority other sources
 3. Average the value for the remaining values

 Additionally the latest data is made available by an API: